oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Terms and Definitions

-Selective disclosure:
+Selective Disclosure:
-:  Process of a Holder disclosing to a Verifier a subset of claims contained in a claim set issued by an Issuer.
+:  Process of a Holder disclosing to a Verifier a subset of claims contained in a JWT Claims Set issued by an Issuer.

 Selectively Disclosable JWT (SD-JWT):
 :  A composite structure, consisting of an Issuer-signed JWT (JWS, [@!RFC7515]) and zero or more Disclosures, which supports selective disclosure as defined in this document.
 It can contain both regular claims and digests of selectively-disclosable claims.

 Disclosure:
-:  A JSON array containing a combination of a salt, a cleartext claim name (present when the claim is a name-value pair and absent when the claim is an array element), and a cleartext claim value, which is base64url-encoded and used to calculate a digest for the respective claim.
+:  A JSON array containing a combination of a salt, a cleartext claim name (present when the claim is a name/value pair and absent when the claim is an array element), and a cleartext claim value, which is base64url-encoded and used to calculate a digest for the respective claim.
 The term Disclosure refers to the whole base64url-encoded string.

 Key Binding:
 :  Ability of the Holder to prove legitimate possession of an SD-JWT by proving